-- The previous calendar year's fishery and management program including mandatory reporting programs (including frequency of reporting and data elements collected), fishery dependent data collection, fishery independent data collection, regulations in effect, total harvest (including directed landings, incidental and small-scale fishery landings, landings under the episodic events program, and landings by gear type), de minimis requests, and future regulatory changes. - The planned management program for the current calendar year summarizing regulations that will be in effect and monitoring programs that will be performed, highlighting any changes from the previous year.
+- The previous calendar year's fishery and management program including mandatory reporting programs (including frequency of reporting and data elements collected), fishery dependent data collection, fishery independent data collection, regulations in effect, total harvest (including directed landings, incidental and small-scale fishery landings, landings under the episodic events program, and landings by gear type), date of closure of the directed fisheries, de minimis requests, and future regulatory changes. - The planned management program for the current calendar year summarizing regulations that will be in effect and monitoring programs that will be performed, highlighting any changes from the previous year.